 Some of the available rooftop and facade surfaces can also be used for solar collectors to produce heat.
 In an earlier study (2017), Meteotest stated that this potential amounts to 11 TWh, which is about 10% of Switzerland’s current heating requirements.
 If the demand were reduced by implementing adequate isolation, solar thermal could even cover 20% of our needs.

-The federal energy scenarios do not yet take fully into account all the potentials and the rapid decrease of solar energy costs.
-According to the 2013 Federal Council Dispatch (in German), photovoltaics will produce only 11.1 TWh of electricity per year by 2050.
-This is in sharp contradiction to the elimination of fossil and nuclear energies that will be required by then.
-Calculations made by Roger Nordmann, President of Swissolar and National Councillor, have revealed that we need to install 50 GW of photovoltaic power until 2050, producing 45 TWh every year, in order to compensate the dismantled nuclear power and to cover the additional demand of electromobility and heat pumps.
+The need for action on decarbonization is not sufficiently taken into account by the current version of the Energy Act (EnG): according to Art.
+2 EnG, annual electricity production from renewable energies (excluding hydropower) should achieve at least 11.4 TWh by 2035.
+Calculations made by National Councillor Roger Nordmann have revealed that we need to install 50 GW of photovoltaic power until 2050, producing 45 TWh every year, in order to compensate the dismantled nuclear power and to cover the additional demand of electromobility and heat pumps.
 This is assuming that Switzerland’s power supply will remain independent of electricity imports in the annual balance.
-We have enough buildings to install this PV power without needing any additional surfaces.
+Our country has enough buildings to install this PV power without needing any additional surfaces.

 Roger Nordmann's book «Sonne für den Klimaschutz» («Solar for climate protection») is available in French and in German and can be ordered via our webshop.